 The smallest deer in Sri Lanka is the Hog deer (Axis porcinus).

-• What is the meaning of sambar deer in sinhala?
+• What is the meaning of sambar deer in Sinhala?

 In Sinhala, Sambar deer is called “Hinawalaniya,” which is a term commonly used to refer to this species.